Crowd9/FaqTest/README.md

 ## The task

-Your task is to read through the queries, build up a knowledge base of common questions/answers, then present that to users attempting to contact us.
-The idea is that the knowledge base answers their questions so we don't have to :-)
+1. Your task is to read through the queries that users have sent in.
+2. Create up a knowledge base of questions/answers for the queries.
+You will need to read our docs to find the answers.
+Many can just be found by Googling (e.g. 'Gleam MailChimp') for answers.
+Some aren't answered there so you'll need to ask us in Slack.
+3. Present the knowledge base to users attempting to contact us.

+The idea is that the knowledge base answers their questions so we don't have to.
+The presentation of the knowledge base doesn't need to be perfect UX/Design but needs to update based on their query they're entering so it scales past 5 entries.
+E.g. if they're typing something about 'PayPal', it should show the knowledge base entry about us not accepting PayPal.

 Maximum of 8 hours paid at 20 USD/hr (invite only, please don't tweet this test ;-) ).